-My dear friend Lauren, from Sew You Think You Can Cook, is having a baby this summer and we had a Winnie the Pooh themed baby shower for her last weekend.
+My dear friend Lauren, from Sew You Think You Can Cook, is having a baby this summer and we celebrated with a Winnie the Pooh themed baby shower for her last weekend!

-I got the idea from D Park Photography to paint clay pots to resemble honey pots.
+I got the idea from D Park Photography to paint clay pots to resemble “hunny pots.”
 I made a smaller one to hold the silverware and a larger one for cards on the gift table.

-Kate created the beautiful cake for the shower.
-She formed the dark chocolate base into the shape of a book, covered it with cream cheese frosting, drew the Pooh and Piglet image with melted chocolate, and filled it in with frosting.
-I absolutely love the quote.
+Kate created such a beautiful cake for the shower.
+She formed the dark chocolate base into the shape of a book and covered it with cream cheese frosting.
+On top, she drew the Pooh and Piglet image with melted chocolate, and filled it in with frosting.

 Right before the shower, I drizzle melted white chocolate around half of the pots to resemble honey (also completely at room temperature to keep the bowls from melting) and piped bees on the other half.
 I placed them back in the refrigerator until the shower started.